 Delegating Authentication to Web Services in Acegi

-What I like most about Acegi Security Framework is its configurability and extendibility.
-I think those two features are very crucial for any framework to be successfull.
-Recently, I have come accross with a requirement of authenticating users via a web service, and giving more detailed authentication failure messages according to result codes returned from that service.
+What I like most about Acegi Security Framework is its configurability and extensibility.
+I think those two features are very crucial for any framework to be successful.
+Recently, I have come across a requirement of authenticating users via a web service and giving more detailed authentication failure messages according to result codes returned from that service.
 Well, it is very easy to develop a custom authentication provider and inject it into the related part in Acegi Security Framework.
 Let’s look at the details.

-First we code our custom authentication provider.
-We need to query web service by giving social security number and user password as input.
+First, we code our custom authentication provider.
+We need to query the web service by giving the social security number and user password as input.
 As a result of our query, we receive a return code.
-At the end of the authentication process Acegi should fetch user from our own database, and use it as UserDetails object during the rest of authentication and authorization process.
-Acegi already provides org.acegisecurity.providers.dao.DaoAuthenticationProvider, in which it first retrieves user with its userDetailsService object, and then perform additional authenticaiton in which encrypted password comparison occurs.
-Therefore, the order of retrieving user from database and querying authentication web service won’t matter in our case.
+At the end of the authentication process, Acegi should fetch the user from our own database and use it as a UserDetails object during the rest of the authentication and authorization process.
+Acegi already provides org.acegisecurity.providers.dao.DaoAuthenticationProvider, in which it first retrieves the user with its userDetailsService object and then performs additional authentication in which encrypted password comparison occurs.
+Therefore, the order of retrieving the user from the database and querying authentication web service won’t matter in our case.
 Hence, we can extend DaoAuthenticationProvider and reuse most of its code.
-We only need to override its additionalAuthenticationChecks method to perform web service query.
+We only need to override its additionalAuthenticationChecks method to perform the web service query.

 protected void additionalAuthenticationChecks(UserDetails userDetails,